Subjective/hyperion/README.md

 An agentic framework for hyperparameter tuning that runs parallel experiments using an exploration tree, while maintaining a transparent reasoning trace

+## Overview

+Hyperion is an open, agentic framework for hyperparameter optimization in the PyTorch ecosystem.
+Unlike traditional tuning libraries, Hyperion is built to orchestrate and reason about long-running, parallel model training experiments using an event-driven, agent-based approach.
+Experiments are represented as a dynamic graph, allowing the system to efficiently explore, branch, and prune hyperparameter configurations across multiple GPUs or nodes.
+Leveraging intelligent reasoning and traceable decision-making, Hyperion aims to automate the iterative process of finding optimal hyperparameters, reduce manual overhead, and provide interpretable insights for researchers and practitioners.
+The framework is highly modular and model-agnostic, supporting arbitrary architectures and training routines via a flexible interface.

 ## System Architecture

 ```mermaid